Burhan7777/Scribble/Features.md

 4) Locked Notes to be added: DONE
 5) Notebooks to be added in edit screen: DONE
 6) Notebook databases to be created: DONE
-7) Search feature to be added for the database(Main):
+7) Search feature to be added for the database(Main): DONE
-8) Backup database locally or on cloud:
+8) Backup database locally or on cloud(Main):
 9) Bullet points(Main): DONE
 10) CheckBox list(Main): DONE :D
 11) Colors to the background(Main): CANCELLED